-The symptom of oversupination is usually a high rigid arch.
+The symptom of Oversupination is typically a high rigid arch.
 Oversupination of the feet is a relatively uncommon misalignment.

-Oversupination occurs when there is a dominance of the muscles that invert the foot – especially, the tibalis anterior.
+Oversupination occurs when there is a dominance of the muscles that invert the foot—especially, the tibialis anterior.

-The side-to-side mobility of the feet and ankles is controlled by inverter muscles that cause the sole of the foot to face inward towards the body’s midline and evertor muscles that cause the sole of the foot to face outward.
+The side-to-side mobility of the feet and ankles is controlled by invertor muscles that cause the soles of the feet to face inward towards the body’s midline and evertor muscles that cause the soles of the feet to face outward.
 These muscles pull against each other.

 In most instances, the evertor muscles have been conditioned to be inactive and are unable to balance the foot alignment against their antagonists, the invertor muscles.

 In this case, the body is unable to create and maintain an ideal dynamic arch system.

 Historically, oversupination has been thought to be hereditary.
 However, modern science has identified that the nervous system plays a critical role in stabilizing the feet and ankles when walking or running.
 It is now understood that oversupination is a symptom of inefficient neuromuscular function caused by conventional footwear use.
 In fact, conventional footwear use causes poor neuromuscular function throughout the feet, legs, hips, and back, when:

 the soles of the feet don’t receive the subtle, varied stimulus that the nervous system requires for healthy function, and

 snug toe boxes, stiff midsoles/outsoles/uppers and tight lacing restrict healthy foot movement.

 To learn more about how your shoes may be causing your foot, leg, hip, and back pain, click HERE.